zachtmartin/Projects/README.md

 Numbers
 ---------

 **Find PI to the Nth Digit** - Enter a number and have the program generate PI up to that many decimal places.
-Keep a limit to how far the program will go.
+Keep a limit to how far the program will go. **Complete**

 **Find e to the Nth Digit** - Just like the previous problem, but with e instead of PI.
 Enter a number and have the program generate e up to that many decimal places.
 Keep a limit to how far the program will go.